RoyMahlab/graphbench/README.md

 | Chip design | chipdesign |
 | Weather forecasting | weather |

-Note, that for algorithmic reasoning the download always includes all datasets for a given task.
+Note that for algorithmic reasoning, the download always includes all datasets for a given task.
 We plan to change this in the future.

-For a full list of the datasets, see the accompanying [website](https://graphbench.io) or the ```datasets.csv``` file.
-The corresponding metrics can be found in the ```master.csv``` file.
+For a complete list of the datasets, see the accompanying [website](https://graphbench.io) or the ```datasets.csv``` file.
+The corresponding metrics are in the ```master.csv``` file.

 ## Citing GraphBench:

-If you use GraphBench or GraphBench datasets in your work please cite our paper:
+If you use GraphBench or GraphBench datasets in your work, please cite our paper:
 ```
 @article{GraphBench,
 title={GraphBench: Next-generation graph learning benchmarking},